3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 :Use finer angular sampling faster?: Yes

-On our computer with 4 GPUs, we used 5 MPIs and 8 threads, and this calculation took approximately 6 hours. **[TODO: adjust time after last run]**.
+On our computer with 4 GPUs, we used 5 MPIs and 8 threads, and this calculation took approximately 6 hours.
 Again, the 3D refinement will have reached Nyquist resolution.

 Before doing further refinement at binning factor 1, we need to eliminate duplicate particles that would lead to an overestimated resolution, as well as bad particles that do not have sufficient information for high-resolution refinement.
 We will do this in the next two sections.